Differentially Private Optimizers Can Learn Adversarially Robust Models: Training Private and Robust Neural Networks

-In this section, we extend our investigation beyond the linear classifiers in \Cref{thm:robust classifier}, \Cref{thm:DP is most robust}, and \Cref{thm:DP is robust than nat}, and study the robustness of DP neural networks (without adversarial training).
-Notably, several state-of-the-art advances are actually achieved by linear classifiers within the deep neural networks \citep{mehta2022large,tramer2020differentially}, i.e. by finetuning only the last linear layer of neural networks, such as Wide ResNet and SimCLR.
+In this section, we extend our investigation beyond the linear classifiers in \Cref{thm:robust classifier}, \Cref{thm:DP is most robust}, and \Cref{thm:DP is robust than nat}, and study the robustness of DP neural networks.
+We emphasize that several state-of-the-art (SOTA) advances are actually achieved by \textit{linear classifiers} within the deep neural networks \citep{mehta2022large,tramer2020differentially}, i.e. by finetuning only the last linear layer of Wide ResNet, SimCLR, and vision transformers.
+Therefore these advances fall in the same setting as our theorems, although the neural networks are non-linear models in general.

-By experimenting with real datasets MNIST, CIFAR10 and CelebA, we corroborate our claim that DP models can be adversarially robust on deep neural networks.
-We use one Nvidia GTX 1080Ti GPU.
+By experimenting with real datasets MNIST, CIFAR10 and CelebA, we corroborate our insights gained from theoretically analyzing the linear models and empirically show that the DP neural networks can be adversarially robust in practice (despite being much more challenging to analyze).
+We use one Nvidia GTX 1080Ti GPU and the Renyi privacy accountant to calculate the privacy loss.

+In summary, we have three key observations. \begin{enumerate} \item By selecting the hyper-parameters carefully, we can remain exactly the same level of DP but vastly stronger robustness.
+Especially, we visualize the distinct landscapes of robust accuracy and natural accuracy over $(R,\eta)$, which also depend on the choice of optimizers (see \Cref{app:RMSprop}). \item We observe a privacy-accuracy-robustness tradeoff, showing that DP models is Pareto optimal (with or without pre-training), thus extending \Cref{thm:DP is robust than nat} to deep learning. \item The robustness of DP models holds for general attacks, including single-step or multi-step (FGSM v.s.
+PGD), single method or ensemble (PGD v.s.
+APGD), and $l_\infty$ or $l_2$. \end{enumerate}

+\begin{remark} Our analysis also implies that DP models can be resilient to data poisoning attacks, since adversarial examples can serve as strong data poisons \citep{fowl2021adversarial}.
+Such resilience is empirically observed in \citep{yang2022not,hong2020effectiveness}. \end{remark}